glesica/NKLandscapes.jl/README.md

   * fastfunc - some fast-running functional tests, these are run automatically with the unit tests
+  * fastnets - some tests around neutral network enumeration, these are run automatically with the unit tests
   * `kauffman` - experiments from [1]
   * `nowak` - experiments from [2]